Costa Rica Residency Guide 2026: Visas for Expats

 Residency for Digital Nomad

 Worker or Remote Service Provider Stay, under Law N° 10.008.
 Allows professionals to settle for initial 1 year, with single extension for 1 more year, total maximum 2 years.
+Reform effective June 2025: stricter requirements now apply.

 Key Requirements